AaronGullickson/labs-wrangling-programming/README.md

 To calculate this measure for all cities in your tracts data, you must do the following:

-1. Create a `calculate_dissimilarity` function that when given a dataset of tracts, will compute the dissimilarity index and return the results.
+1. Use the `create-dissimilarity-function` code chunk to create a `calculate_dissimilarity` function that when given a dataset of tracts, will compute the dissimilarity index and return the results.
-2. A for-loop or `sapply` command that uses the function above to actually calculate dissimilarity for each metropolitan area.
-3. Create a `tibble` of dissimilarity indices from the results of (2).
-This dataset should have two variables:
-    -   `met2013` to identify metropolitan areas
-    -   `dissim_index` for the actual dissimilarity index in each metropolitan area.
+2. Use the `calculate-dissimilarity` code chunk to iterate over all metro areas with a for-loop or `map` and calculate the dissimilarity index.
+You should create a dataset that has the `met2013` id and a `dissim_index` variable.
-4. Merge this new data.frame with the combined `met_area` data.frame you constructed in the previous assignment.
+3. Use the `merge-dissimilarity` code chunk to merge the dataset from (2) with the combined `met_area` dataset you constructed in the previous assignment.

-You should now have a final analytical dataset. it should be named `met_area`.
-You should save this as `met_area.RData` in the `output` directory with the `save` command.
+You should now have a final analytical dataset.
+It should be named `met_area`.
+Use the `save-analytical-data` code chunk to save this dataset as `met_area.RData` in the `data/data_constructed` directory using the `save` command.
 We are now done with the `organize_data.R` script.

 ## Final Project